hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 # Plot some input variables

-In any analysis searching for signal one wants to optimise the use of various input variables.
+In any analysis searching for <span style="color:orange">signal</span> one wants to optimise the use of various input variables.
 Often, this optimisation will be to find the best <span style="color:orange">signal</span> to <span style="color:blue">background</span> ratio.
 Here we define histograms for the variables that we'll look to optimise.

 ~~~
 lep_pt_2 = { # dictionary containing plotting parameters for the lep_pt_2 histogram